Life Cycle Events

 Marriage

 The HEA is a wonderful place to celebrate your Wedding.
 Our beautiful synagogue and community can help create a holy and transforming experience for you.
-Our Rabbis and Cantor will work with you to create a wedding ritual that draws on the depth and elegance of our ancient tradition.
+Our rabbi and Cantor will work with you to create a wedding ritual that draws on the depth and elegance of our ancient tradition.
 They are also available to counsel you as you prepare to build a Jewish home together.

 Aufruf